nrfconnect/sdk-nrf/applications/nrf_desktop/doc/config_channel.rst

 The values of Module ID and Option ID are assigned during the application build time.
 These values are obtained during the :ref:`device discovery <nrf_desktop_config_channel_device_discovery>` performed by the host.
-The same application module can have different ID value, when it was compiled at different configuration.
+The same application module can have different ID values, when it is compiled at a different configuration.

 Status
 ======